dcrapis/oceandao-wiki/Proposal-Ideas.md

-WIP

 Looking for inspiration, insights and ideas for what to build?

-We suggest you browse through some of the following resources:
+We suggest you browse through some of the following resources for proposal ideas!

 - Build / improve applications or integrations to Ocean

-MARKETPLACES
+<u>MARKETPLACES</u>

 ["Marketplaces" page](https://oceanprotocol.com/technology/marketplaces) at oceanprotocol.com - Data Marketplaces with Blockchain Superpowers

-Ocean Market: An Open-Source Community Marketplace for Data Featuring Ocean Staking, Automated Market Makers and Initial Data Offerings
+[Ocean Market: An Open-Source Community Marketplace for Data](https://blog.oceanprotocol.com/ocean-market-an-open-source-community-marketplace-for-data-4b99bedacdc3) Featuring Ocean Staking, Automated Market Makers and Initial Data Offerings